How to Clean Linoleum Blocks Without Ruining Them – Essential Tips for Linocut Artists

 More Tips in My Online Course

-In my online course, I dedicate an entire module to cleaning and storing printmaking tools.
+In my online linocut course, there’s an entire module dedicated to cleaning and storing your printing tools.

 In three video lessons, you’ll learn: